blouyakis/emt_basic/module_4_test.md

 ### Q2 🟢
 **Front**
-58-year-old female twisted ankle; foot severely angulated with open wound and visible bone, distal skin warm & pink.
-Management?
+A 58-year-old female complains of pain after she twisted her ankle while running.
+Her foot is severely angled, and her sock is bloody.
+When you remove her sock, you observe an open wound and bone.
+The skin of her foot is warm and pink.
+You should:
 • **Immobilize foot in the position found.**
 • Wrap with elastic dressing.
 • Apply an air splint.